datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 This does not have to limit the flexibility of the overall system.
-The [migration agent (MA) of AMD SEV-SNP](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf) allows users to migrate a confidential virtual machine to a different host system.
-All the while keeping the security properties of the TEE intact.
+The [migration agent (MA) of AMD SEV-SNP](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf) allows users to migrate a confidential virtual machine to a different host system while keeping the security properties of the TEE intact.

 ## Feature comparison

-In the following, we will dive a little bit deeper into the specific implementations, compare supported features and analyze the security properties.
+In the following, we will dive a little bit deeper into the specific implementations, compare supported features and analyze their security properties.

 ### AMD SEV